mathkimchi/singularity/DEVLOG.md

 I've been kinda busy, and I haven't really committed for a while despite making multiple changes.
 The last thing I did was modifying the UIElement drawer to draw primitives.

+Next is using this code to actually render, and then converting UI element to primitives.